g3k0/dependencies-hoover/README.md

 ## Overview

-Dependencies Hoover scans a Node.js project (both js and ts), searches recursively for package.json files and  if a dependency (included devDependencies) is not imported in a source file or is not present inside the node_modules/.bin folder, is deleted from the package.json.<br/>
+Dependencies Hoover scans a Node.js project (both js and ts), searches recursively for package.json files and  if a dependency (included devDependencies) is not imported in a source file or is not present inside the node_modules/.bin folder, removes the dependency from the package.json.<br/>
-A final report file is produced after the scan.
+A final report file is produced after the scan.<br/>
+The application can run in cleaning mode or analysis only mode, in this case only the report is produced and the dependencies are not removed.

 Dependencies Hoover is entirely written in [Rust](https://www.rust-lang.org/) and it doesn't have external dependencies, it means that the executable file builded on a local machine runs independently of the operating system.<br />
 The executable reads at runtime from a configuration file, so it is possible to change the configuration with no need to compile the source code again.

 ## Configuration

-The configuration is contained in the **config.toml** file, it has 3 parameters:
+The configuration is contained in the **config.toml** file, it has 4 parameters:

 * project_to_scan_path: is the path (full of relative) of the Node.js project to scan;
 * analysis_only: is a boolean flag that permits to perform only the code analysis without the dependencies being removed;